gpr-opthyprms

 --cd5

-Use 5-point stencil for numerical differentiation.
+Use the 5-point stencil for numerical differentiation.

 --loadhyprms NAME

-Name of file with GPR hyperparameters.
+Name of the file containing the GPR hyperparameters.

 --stat

-Calculate detailed GPR status employing found hyperparameters.
+Calculate detailed GPR statistics using the optimized hyperparameters.

 --sptype

-Determine type of stationary point.
+Determine the type of stationary point.

 --kernel NAME

-GPR: Kernel type.
-Supported types: ardse (ARD squared exponential), ardmc52 (ARD Matern class 5/2), default(=ardse)
+GPR kernel type.
+Supported types: ardse (ARD squared exponential), ardmc52 (ARD Matérn class 5/2), default (=ardse).

 (Default: default)